ga-wdi-lessons/ruby-oop/readme.md

 User.new
 ```

+#### Hypothesis Building (2 min)

+In the next 2 minutes, write down 3 sentences venturing an educated guess when we might use each of these two methods, `def initialize` and `new`, describing where each would be written.

 <details>
 <summary>What can we conclude about the relationship of `def initialize` and `.new`?</summary>
 The `initialize` method is run every time `.new` is called.